Want to vacation close to Vancouver this year? Why not go camping in an RV and explore the region’s best parks while having fun and keeping safe!

 Vancouver Staycation Campgrounds

 The Lower Mainland is home to some of the province’s most beautiful parks, and some of the world’s most spectacular scenery.
 It’s also home to a number of amazing campgrounds.
 Dozens of world-class destinations are within just a few hours’ drive!

 By going camping this summer you can spend your holidays outdoors, in nature, where it’s safe and the air is clean.
 By staying in an RV, you also have your own space.
 And by vacationing close to home, you’re supporting local businesses and the local economy.

-More than ever, BC’s tourism industry is going to rely on people staycationing close to home!
+More than ever, BC’s tourism industry is relying on people staycationing close to home!
 So do your part to help, and have a world-class holiday in nature while you’re at it!

 Camping in the Lower Mainland

-Vancouver and its surrounding areas are known for their parks and nature.
-With the warm weather finally here, and non-essential travel once again permitted, now is a great time to explore some of the Lower Mainland’s best camping venues.
-Whether folk are tenting or RV’ing, there is a place for everyone!
+Vancouver and its surrounding areas are famous for their parks and nature.
+With the warm weather finally here and travel restrictions ended, now is a great time to explore some of the Lower Mainland’s best camping venues.
+Whether folks are tenting or RV’ing, there’s a place for everyone!

 Provincial, Private and Backcountry Campsites